Retour

 In the conversation, we discuss:

-• Wisdom in daily life, and much more
+• The virtue of justice and much more

 📩 Sign up for Perennial Meditations to receive philosophical and spiritual lessons for daily life right to your inbox.